New Report Indicates Boeing Reinstalled Alaska Airlines Door Plug

 Key Takeaways:

-• Boeing mechanics in Renton, not Spirit AeroSystems, were responsible for improperly reinstalled the door plug on Alaska Airlines Flight 1282, reportedly failing to reattach four critical bolts.
+• Boeing mechanics in Renton, not Spirit AeroSystems, improperly reinstalled the door plug on Alaska Airlines Flight 1282, failing to install four critical bolts.

 See a mistake?
 Contact us.